 *This post contains affiliate links, see my disclosure policy for more information.*

-Books We are Using
+Books We are Using to Homeschool French

-Because I am naturally drawn to books, we have gotten books from the library as well as bought a few.
+I am naturally drawn to books, we have gotten books from the library as well as bought a few.

 One book that I really like is The Everything Kids’ Learning French book.
 I had originally checked it out from the library, I really liked it, and knew that it was going to have to have a permanent place on our bookshelf.
 Why do I love it?
 Because not only does this book have the written french, the list of words are also written out phonically, as the mom struggling to remember french this is very, very helpful.